Affiliate Disclosure: LegitDrops is reader-supported. We may earn a commission from links on this page at no cost to you.

 Use the Remote

-Keep the remote handy for snapshots and zoom adjustments.
-It's much easier than reaching for the scope during soldering.
+Keep the remote handy for snapshots and zoom adjustments during soldering.

 4

-Mark the focus wheel with a white dot at your preferred working distance.
-This lets you quickly return to focus after moving the scope.
+Mark the focus wheel with a white dot at your preferred working distance for quick return.

 • Dust off lens with compressed air